+A commit ends a transaction and makes all changes available to other users.
 In GoLand, you can select how you want to commit transactions: automatically or manually.
-To change the commit mode, use the Tx drop-down menu on the toolbar.
+To change the commit mode, use the Tx drop-down menu on the data editor toolbar.

 The Tx switch can also be used for selecting the isolation level for the transactions.